nfs13a/Linear-Systems-Final-Project-Code/README.md

 Maple was used to symbolic manipulation when it was deemed more convenient than Matlab.
 Each portion of part c could have multiple Maple files, denoted by the file names.

-I intended to create this repo much earlier.
+I intended to create this repo when I started the coding.
 If I had, many more pushes would be present.